citp/privacy-policy-historical/e/ea/eas/easemytrip.com.md

 **Device & App history:-** We need your device permission to collect details like OS (operating system) name & version, mobile network, preferred language, and few others.
 On the basis of these inputs, we optimize your travel booking experience.

 **Identity:-** Through this permission, you allow us to get the info of your account(s) on your mobile device.
-This info is used to fill your email ID’s automatically.
+This info is used to fill your email IDs automatically.
 It allows us mapping email ID’s of users to give them the benefits of exclusive travel discounts and cashback etc.

 **Location:-** With this permission, you allow us for letting you know the benefits of ongoing specific offers on your location.
 When you launch EaseMyTrip app for travel booking, we detect your location automatically and your nearest airport or city is auto-filled.
 For international journeys, this allows us calculating your time zone and providing information consequently.